microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/F.A.Q.md

 - Check the azure services status here: https://status.azure.com/en-us/status and check the availability of the service that is failing for you.
 - Retry the deployment in another region/location.
+- Make sure the following resource providers are registered for your Azure Subscription.
+  - Microsoft.Sql
+  - Microsoft.Synapse
+  - Microsoft.StreamAnalytics
+  - Microsoft.EventHub

 ## What if my cloud-shell session times out?